CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Introduction

 \section{Introduction}

 Text-to-image diffusion models~\citep{saharia2022photorealistic, rombach2022high, ramesh2022hierarchical} trained on large-scale data~\citep{lin2014microsoft, schuhmann2022laion} have significantly dominated generative tasks by delivering impressive high-quality and diverse results.
-A newly emerging trend is to use the diffusion prior of pre-trained text-to-image generative models to guide the generated results with external image conditions for traditional image-to-image transformation tasks such as image manipulation, enhancement, or super-resolution~\citep{meng2021sdedit, zhang2023adding}.
-Among these transformation processes, the diffusion prior introduced by pre-trained models is shown to be capable of greatly promoting the visual quality of the conditional image generation results~\citep{brooks2023instructpix2pix}.
+A newly emerging trend is to use the prior of pre-trained text-to-image models such latent diffusion models (LDMs)~\cite{rombach2022high} to guide the generated results with external image conditions for image-to-image transformation tasks such as image manipulation, enhancement, or super-resolution~\citep{meng2021sdedit, zhang2023adding}.
+Among these transformation processes, the diffusion prior introduced by pre-trained models is shown to be capable of greatly promoting the visual quality of the conditional image generation results~\citep{ruiz2023dreambooth, brooks2023instructpix2pix, liu2023zero, parmar2023zero}.

 However, diffusion models heavily rely on an iterative refinement process~\citep{song2020score,saharia2022image,saharia2022palette,whang2022deblurring, delbracio2023inversion} that often demands a substantial number of iterations, which can be challenging to accomplish efficiently.
 Their reliance on the number of iterations further increases for high-resolution image synthesis.
-For instance, in state-of-the-art text-to-image latent diffusion models~\citep{rombach2022high}, achieving optimal visual quality typically requires $20-200$ sampling steps (function evaluations), even with advanced sampling methods~\citep{lu2022dpm, karras2022elucidating}.
+For instance, in state-of-the-art text-to-image latent diffusion models~\citep{rombach2022high}, achieving optimal visual quality typically requires $20\mathrm{-}200$ sampling steps (function evaluations), even with advanced sampling methods~\citep{lu2022dpm, karras2022elucidating}.
 The slow sampling time significantly impedes practical applications of the aforementioned conditional diffusion models.